isabel330/Freertos-temperature-monitoring-system/README.md

 A real-time temperature monitoring system built on **STM32F746ZG** using **FreeRTOS**.
 The system periodically samples temperature data via I2C through LM75, buffers recent measurements, and triggers an alarm when a threshold is exceeded and alarm clears below a lower threshold.
 Buffered data is streamed to a host PC via UART and visualized in real time using Python.
+And an watchdog (IWDG) is integrated to improve system reliability.

 ---
 ## Bare-metal vs FreeRTOS Implementation